Justin-T-Wood/mascot-generator/README.md

 # mascot-generator

-We used the DCGAN implementation found at https://github.com/carpedm20/DCGAN-tensorflow to create and train our networks.
+We used the DCGAN implementation found at https://github.com/carpedm20/DCGAN-tensorflow to create and train our networks and generate our images.